 For how long has Lemon done drag?
 Four years.

 Who is Ginny Lemon?

-Ginny Lemon has been seen on UK screens before and viewers of The X Factor will be very familiar with her.
+Ginny Lemon has been seen on UK screens before and viewers of The X Factor will be very familiar with them.

 “I did X Factor in 2017, and I sang Liberty X’s Just A Little Bit.
 Really, I’m a singer-songwriter, and drag is how I do that.
 I’ve been doing drag since 2016 so I was quite a new Drag Queen when I did X Factor.”